Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/ensure-service-users/index.md

       * Creates `/home/users/system/my-company/my-service-user`
     * `/home/users/system/my-company/my-service-user`
       * Creates `/home/users/system/my-company/my-service-user`
-* Note, if a system user exists w the same principal name at a DIFFERENT location, the location this tool will use that service user and not attempt to move it to a different folder.
+* Note: If a system user exists with the same principal name at a DIFFERENT location, this tool assumes that service user is correct and not attempt to move it to the specified location in this configuration.
+* Note: If a principal name is specified for an AEM or ACS AEM Commons provided system user, the ensure user process will fail.
+This list may not always be exhaustive and up to date, and meant to help protect against collisions.
 `type`

 * Options: `add` OR `remove`